ryancollier/ryancollier.co-v2/about.md

 I have worked on a variety of products and services in education, healthcare, and government.
 I like to work as a generalist, but enjoy the challenge of learning quickly and diving deep into problems.

 I am a collaborator.
 I like to ship product.
-I think of the role of product design in a broad way with the aim to uncover and align human needs and business outcomes.
+I think of the product design role in a broad way; its aim to uncover and align human needs and business outcomes.

 Before getting into design, I worked on technology and media for people with disabilities.